rupin-r/TivaCDownDownRight/README.md

 7. Drag and drop files "lab7_ADClibrary.s," "lab_7.s," "lab_7_library.s," "GameLoop.s," "main.c," "tm4c123gh6pm.cmd," and "tm4c123gh6pm_startup_ccs.c" into the new project and allow overwriting
 8. Create a new Putty terminal with window appearance of 600 columns and 300 rows as well as font 2-point Courier New.
 Also, set the baud rate to 460,828 and type in the correct COM port on the serial line.
 9. Upload the Arduino code to the Arduino
-10. Change the com port in the processing code to the same port as the Arduino and then click play
+10. Copy and paste the processsing code into Processing.
+Then change the com port in the processing code to the same port as the Arduino and then click play
 11. Build and load the Code Composer Studio code onto the Tiva C processor
 12. SW1 is Start, up (w) and down (s) change selections, left (a) is back, and right (s) is select
 13. Play the game!